michaloblastni/targeted-individual-simulator/README.md

 ## Design of a Sense and Respond System

-1. Intelligence collection can be acheived using a cam, mic, EEG, possibly with electrodes for long-term wearing EEG data interpretation requires a solution similar to Thought2Text https://github.com/abhijitmishra/Thought2Text to analyze what the user sees and thinks.
+1. Intelligence collection can be acheived using a cam, mic, EEG, possibly with electrodes for long-term wearing.
+EEG data interpretation requires a solution similar to Thought2Text https://github.com/abhijitmishra/Thought2Text to analyze what the user sees and thinks.
 The experiment will be realistic when the EEG device will support bluetooth to avoid wires.

 2. Intelligence analysis with automated responses can be achieved using forward chaining and backward chaining.
 Or, for a quick PoC an LLM can be used such Mistral.
 For the LLM to work, it has to be extended by training it using custom rules based on situation-response.
 The model will be trained based on real situations and responses reported by self-identified targeted individuals.